Cat Behaviorist and Veterinarian Seattle

-Recipient of the “Gold Purr Award” and the Seattle “2020 Business Award for Exemplary Businesses and People in the Field of Animal Behavior”.
+Recipient of the “Gold Purr ” Award and the “2020 Seattle Business Award for Exemplary People and Businesses in the Field of Animal Behavior”.

 Scientifically Observing and Analyzing Your Cat’s Behavior From a Behavioral Cognitive, Ethological, and Feline Evolutionary Point of View

-- Important Update: We are currently scheduling Zoom or phone appointments with the doctor and behaviorist through February 1st.
-For urination or defecation issues, participate in our feline study and receive the reduced consult fee through January 20th.
-Scheduled cat owners can also become part of Mieshelle’s National Geographic/Disney cat behavior show production next year.
+- Important Update: We are currently scheduling Zoom and phone appointments with the doctor and behaviorist through May 30th.
+For urination or defecation issues, participate in our feline study and receive the reduced consult fee through April 20th Scheduled cat owners can also participate in Mieshelle’s upcoming National Geographic cat behavior show production.

-25 Years in Practice: Oxford-trained Cat Behaviorist and Doctor Providing Excellent and Comprehensive Behavior Care for Washington Cat Owners
+Oxford-trained Certified Cat Behaviorist and Doctor Providing Excellent and Comprehensive Cat Behavior Care.

 The clinic goes beyond the obvious facts about cat behavior and offers proven solutions to change your cat’s behavior long term.
 View 350 solved case studies and testimonials and our outstanding clinic success rate.
 For over two decades, certified cat behaviorist and New York Times acclaimed international feline science author Mieshelle Nagelschneider and our veterinarian have helped thousands of cat owners in over 30 countries solve cat behavior issues from the simple to the most complex.
 Mieshelle studied animal behavior at Oxford University, Harvard University, and The Royal School for Veterinary Studies – The University of Edinburgh.
 You can read about her experience at Harvard University here that has enabled her to help cat owners think more scientifically about their cat’s behavior.
 Help your cat with a simple behavior issue or one that has turned into something more complex.
 Applying the sciences of wild felid genetics, animal psychology, feline learning and memory and biology is important to effectively correct a cat’s behavior long term.

-Harvard and Oxford-trained Cat Behaviorist and 37 Wildcat Species Researcher for National Geographic, Mieshelle Nagelschneider, is an Acclaimed New York Times Feline Behavior Science Author.
-Her Scholarly-cited Cat Behavior Book that has been published in 4 languages (Random House Publishing).
+37 Wildcat Species Researcher for National Geographic, Mieshelle Nagelschneider, is an Acclaimed New York Times Feline Behavior Science Author.
+Her Scholarly-cited Cat Behavior Book has been published in 4 languages (Random House Publishing).

 Seattle 2021 Testimonial From Dr. Midori Higashi: I consulted Mieshelle for my 4 month old kitten Bun Bun.
 When we got her, it was like she had never used a litter box.
 She was peeing/pooping on the carpet, on the bed, on the bathroom floor…I was having to do laundry every single day.
 I was at my wits end.
 I did extensive research to find a solution…cat forums, books, youtube videos, etc. I tried everything…different boxes, litter types, etc. She was traumatized every time I would attempt to even place her in the box.
 Within one week of consulting with Mieshelle, she had fixed our problems.
 Bun Bun hasn’t had a problem in over 6 weeks.
 She also helped us integrate a second kitty.
 Her tips/tricks helped the kitties love each other before they even met.
 I 100% recommend Mieshelle!
 Dr. Midori Higashi – Seattle, Washington